 - Destructive or non-destructive character and sample preparation.

-- Sensitivity/cost balance: Form major components identification to trace-elements quantification
+- Sensitivity/cost balance: From major components identification to trace-elements quantification.

 The microscopy facilities available at Alter Technology are perfectly adapted to conduct either conventional inspection task as well as fine analyses requiring advanced instruments.
 Amongst others, it is worth remaking the FIB capability to perform accurate SEM microsection inspections on semiconductor systems.